jhashikhar/digital-signal-governance/DISCLAIMER.md

 ## Non-Implementation Disclaimer

-**The content of this repository is exclusively conceptual, definitional, and taxonomic.**
+**The content of this repository is exclusively conceptual, definitional, taxonomic, and governance-oriented.**

-This repository does not contain, disclose, or imply:
+This repository does not contain, disclose, describe, or imply:

-- Implementation logic of any kind
+- implementation logic of any kind
-- Detection or signal-processing algorithms
+- detection or signal-processing algorithms
-- Enforcement mechanisms or compliance automation
+- enforcement mechanisms or compliance automation
-- Operational workflows or process methodologies
+- operational workflows or process methodologies
-- Software architectures or technical system designs
+- software architectures or technical system designs
+- engineering specifications or system configurations
-- Patent-sensitive operational detail
+- patent-sensitive operational detail
-- Proprietary methods associated with Michvi LLP or its principals
+- proprietary methods associated with Michvi LLP or its principals
-- Engineering specifications or system configurations
+- non-public implementation capabilities

-The conceptual framework, terminology, and taxonomic structures in this repository describe **governance conditions** at an abstract level.
-They do not describe how any specific system implements, monitors, enforces, or operationalizes those conditions.
+The conceptual framework, terminology, definitions, taxonomy structures, and governance descriptions contained in this repository describe **governance conditions** at an abstract level only.

+They do not describe how any specific system implements, monitors, evaluates, enforces, operationalizes, or governs those conditions.

 ---

 ## No Operational Disclosure

-The act of publishing this conceptual framework does not constitute disclosure of any proprietary implementation.
-Michvi LLP maintains separate, proprietary operational capabilities and methodologies.
-Nothing in this repository shall be construed as disclosure, waiver, abandonment, dedication to the public domain, or limitation of independently owned intellectual property rights.
+Publication of this repository does not constitute disclosure of any proprietary implementation.

+Michvi LLP and its principals may maintain separate proprietary methodologies, architectures, systems, processes, operational capabilities, research programs, or intellectual property that are not disclosed through this repository.

+Nothing contained within this repository shall be construed as:

+- disclosure of proprietary implementation
+- waiver of intellectual property rights
+- abandonment of intellectual property rights
+- dedication of proprietary material to the public domain
+- transfer, assignment, or licensing of independently owned intellectual property

 ---

-## No Legal or Regulatory Advice
+## No Legal, Regulatory, or Professional Advice

-The content of this repository is provided for informational and conceptual purposes only.
-It does not constitute legal advice, regulatory guidance, compliance certification, or professional advisory services of any kind.
+The content of this repository is provided for informational, educational, academic, and conceptual purposes only.

+Nothing contained in this repository constitutes:

+- legal advice
+- regulatory advice
+- compliance certification
+- audit opinion
+- risk assessment
+- professional consulting services
+- formal governance assurance

-Organizations considering governance programs related to digital signals should seek appropriate professional counsel.
+Organizations considering governance programs related to digital signals should seek appropriate professional counsel where required.

 ---

 ## No Warranty

-The content of this repository is provided on an "as-is" basis.
-Michvi LLP makes no warranties, express or implied, regarding the accuracy, completeness, or fitness for purpose of any content in this repository.
+This repository and all associated materials are provided on an "as-is" basis.

+Shikhar Jha and Michvi LLP make no representations or warranties, express or implied, regarding the accuracy, completeness, suitability, reliability, or fitness for any particular purpose of the materials contained within this repository.

+Use of repository materials is at the sole discretion and risk of the user.

 ---